yerinsmgmt/markdowns/send.md

 # 2. Commercial model this creates

-> **In plain words.** Three things we can sell, not one.
-Teaching them, building it for them, and keeping it running afterwards.
-The second one is worth the most and nobody has priced it yet.
+> **In plain words.** This gives us three separate things to sell instead of one.
+We can teach a team, we can build the thing for them, or we can look after it once it is running.
+Building it is worth the most money, and we have not put a price on it yet.

 There are really three potential products.